-- Implement GMA's Source Water Assessment and Protection Plan - Consider the use of overlay districts or other standards in zoning ordinances to protect public water supplies. - N1.2 beneficial role of riparian buffers in protecting water quality.
-The American Water Works Association in particular, has determined that for every 10% of forest cover near surface water supplies, drinking water treatment costs are reduced by 20%.
-Conservation easements voluntarily placed on properties through the Land Conservancy of Adams County (LCAC) have also been influential in preserving riparian buffers.
+- Implement GMA's Source Water Assessment and Protection Plan - Consider the use of overlay districts or other standards in zoning ordinances to protect public water supplies. - N1.2

 Protect watercourses and their corridors through the retention and establishment of riparian buffers, particularly along Marsh Creek as it is a primary source of drinking water.